Shattered Vows: Getting Beyond Betrayal

-Hold on to your wedding ring: It is difficult, but not impossible, to repair the damage caused by infidelity.
+Hold on to your wedding ring.
+It is difficult, but not impossible, to repair the damage caused by betrayal.
 Increasingly, that’s what couples want.
-But let go of most of your assumptions; In an interview with Editor at Large Hara Estroff Marano, our leading expert Dr. Shirley Glass challenges just about everything you think you know about this explosive subject.
+But let go of most of your assumptions.
+In an interview with Editor at Large Hara Estroff Marano, leading expert Dr. Shirley Glass challenges just about everything you think you know about this explosive subject.

 Q: What is the single most important thing you want people to know about infidelity?